- Business & Community Economic Development

 CURRENT SMSC SCHOLARS:

-Please make sure you fill out your FAFSA by July 1st in order to continue your eligibility for funding.
+- All SMSC Scholars - Please make sure you fill out your FAFSA by May 1st in order to continue your eligibility for funding.

 For more information about the SMSC scholarship program, contact Ralph Blanco, Office for Equity and Diversity, at 612-625-8680 or email@example.com.